RolandoOS/Getting-and-Cleaning-Data/README.md

 The script will print to the screen a description of the present working task.

-The "run_analysis.R" script uses the `dplyr` and `tidyr` libraries almost exclusively to process and tidy the data.
+The "run_analysis.R" script uses the `dplyr` library almost exclusively to process and tidy the data.

 ## Output